chaseruskin/orbit/docs/src/user/creating_protocols.md

 ## Configuring a protocol as default

-This guide walks through how to configure an existing protocol to be the first to check if it can be used for a given project's repository URL.
+This guide walks through how to configure an existing protocol to be the first to check if it can be used for a given project's source URL.

 1. Open an Orbit configuration file.